-Complainant's allegation that the subject judge failed to consider evidence and wrongly decided complainant's underlying case appears to really be a challenge to the merits of the subject judge's decision.
-The appropriate avenue to obtain relief from this alleged erroneous ruling, however, is not a judicial misconduct proceeding.
+It appears that complainant's allegation that the subject judge did not understand the parties' arguments is really a direct challenge to the substance of the subject judge's order dismissing the complainant.
+The appropriate avenue to obtain relief from the alleged erroneous ruling, however, is not a judicial misconduct proceeding.
 See 28 U.S.C. § 352(b)(1)(A)(ii) (providing for dismissal of a complaint that is "directly related to the merits of a decision or procedural ruling"); JUD.
 CONF.
-U.S., RULES FOR JUDICIAL-CONDUCT AND JUDICIAL-DISABILITY PROCEEDINGS 11(c)(1)(B) ("A complaint must be dismissed in whole or in part to the extent that the chief judge concludes that the complaint . . . is directly related to the merits of a decision or procedural ruling.").
-Complainant did challenge the dismissal of the case before the Court of Appeals, which granted a motion for summary affirmance in the opposing party's favor.
+U.S., RULES FOR JUDICIAL-

+CONDUCT AND JUDICIAL-DISABILITY PROCEEDINGS 11(c)(1)(B) ("A complaint must be dismissed in whole or in part to the extent that the chief judge concludes that the complaint . . . is directly related to the merits of a decision or procedural ruling.").